emfeltham/emf-cv/main.typ

 = Publications

 *Eric Feltham*, Laura Forastiere, and Nicholas Christakis.
-"Cognitive representations of social networks in isolated villages" (in press at _Nature Human Behaviour_).
+"Cognitive representations of social networks in isolated villages". _Nature Human Behaviour_ (in press).
+- Selected for a "Research Briefing" feature by _Nature Human Behaviour_.

 *Eric Feltham*, Laura Forastiere, Marcus Alexander, Nicholas Christakis.
 (2023).
 "Mass gatherings for political expression had no discernible association with the local course of the COVID-19 pandemic in the USA in 2020 and 2021". _Nature Human Behavior_. #link("https://doi.org/10.1038/s41562-023-01654-1")